 Misdemeanors in Florida encompass a spectrum of offenses, each carrying its own set of penalties:

-Second-degree misdemeanors, while less serious, still carry significant penalties.
-Those found guilty of second-degree misdemeanors may be subject to fines of up to $500, probation, community service, and imprisonment for a maximum of 60 days.
-Examples of second-degree misdemeanors include disorderly conduct, petty theft, and certain traffic violations
+Second-degree misdemeanors, while less severe, still carry significant penalties.
+Those found guilty of second-degree misdemeanors may be subject to fines of up to $500, probation, community service, and imprisonment for up to 60 days.
+Examples of second-degree misdemeanors include disorderly conduct, petty theft, and certain traffic violations.

 Looking for a misdemeanor expungement lawyer?
 Read on this article!